docker-mailserver/docker-mailserver/docs/content/config/troubleshooting/faq.md

 ### What about backups?

-Assuming that you use `docker-compose` and a data volume container named `maildata`, you can backup your user mails like this:
+Assuming that you use `docker-compose` and a data volumes, you can backup your user mails like this:

 ```
 docker run --rm -ti \